View translated versions [PDFs]:

-- Biomass and carbon removals through bioenergy with carbon capture and storage (BECCS) can help sectors that are essential, but struggle to decarbonise like agriculture, steel, cement, and aviation, move away from fossil fuels
+- Bioenergy with carbon capture and storage (BECCS) can help sectors that struggle to decarbonise, such as agriculture, steel, cement, and aviation, move away from their dependence on fossil fuels.

 - Policy decisions made now must support the ongoing development of biomass and BECCS to ensure their role in a net zero future.

-- Legislation and regulation must support the scale up of negative emissions technologies now, which should include strong ambition and importantly, realistic timeframes.
+- Legislation and regulation must support the scale up of carbon removal technologies now, which should include strong ambition and importantly, realistic timeframes.

 Reaching climate goals depends on decarbonisation across every sector of the global economy, all the way through the supply chain.
 For carbon-intensive industries, such as steel, cement, chemicals and the aviation sector, this is a huge challenge.

-Bioenergy, produced from sustainably sourced biomass wood pellets, can play a crucial role in replacing fossil fuels and reducing emissions from these industries.
-The addition of bioenergy with carbon capture and storage can even allow such industries to take the crucial step of becoming carbon negative.
+Bioenergy, produced from sustainably sourced biomass wood pellets, can play a crucial role in replacing fossil fuels, strengthening Europe’s energy security, and reducing emissions from these industries which are finding it hard to decarbonise.
+The addition of bioenergy with carbon capture and storage (BECCS) can even allow such industries to take the crucial step of becoming carbon negative.

-Achieving ambitious BECCS plans in Europe requires action now to put in place the policy framework, and support for the advancement of biomass technologies throughout the 2020s, that can enable BECCS to be delivered at scale in the 2030s.
+Achieving ambitious BECCS plans in Europe requires action now to ensure that supportive policy frameworks are in place to support the advancement of biomass technologies throughout the 2020s and then enable BECCS to be delivered at scale in the 2030s.

 Proposed changes to biomass support in the 2020s in the EU’s Renewable Energy Directive (RED III) could help reach this goal, but policy decisions must be realistic and not set unachievable expectations, or hamper investment in these critical solutions.
-Specifically, BECCS is unlikely to be scaled up until later in the 2020s, inevitably after 2026.
-REDIII must acknowledge this and direct support for carbon capture technologies on similar timelines to overall EU emissions reductions targets, for example 2030.
+Specifically, BECCS is unlikely to be scaled up until later in the second half of 2020s.
+REDIII must acknowledge this and enable support for carbon capture technologies to be in place on similar timelines to overall EU emissions reductions targets, for example 2030.

 Decarbonising heavy industry clusters